 The Trustee is required to adopt a 'statutory funding objective'.
 The statutory funding objective is that the Scheme must have 'sufficient and appropriate' assets to meet the expected cost of providing members' past service benefits which we refer to as 'technical provisions'.
 The 'statement of funding principles' sets out the Trustee's policy for meeting the statutory funding objective.

-The Trustee also has a long-term objective to have sufficient funds to be able to buy out the Scheme with insurers by 2032.
+The Trustee also has a long-term objective to be fully funded on a buyout basis by 2028.
 This is set out in a Memorandum of Understanding agreed with the Company.

 Summary of results